MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 ### Step 4 A: Register for Collaborate

 Register at [https://aka.ms/Collaborate](https://aka.ms/Collaborate).
-Sign in with you Microsoft Entra account, choose the **Get Started** action, and then complete the registration form.
+Sign in with your Microsoft Entra account, choose the **Get Started** action, and then complete the registration form.

 As an administrator, you can now add the relevant colleagues.